 Background and activities

-I am a postdoctoral research fellow at the Department of Music, where I do research and teaching in musicology.
-My particular areas of expertise is ecomusicology and the role of music in the environmental humanities.
+I am an Associate Professor at the Department of Music, where I do research and teaching in musicology.
+My particular areas of expertise are ecomusicology and the role of music in the environmental humanities.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2021) Radioactive Music: The Eerie Agency of Hildur Guðnadóttir’s Music for the Television Series Chernobyl.
 Music and the Moving Image. vol. 14 (3).

 - (2020) Musical aesthetics below ground: volcanic action and the geosocial in Sigur Rós’s “Brennisteinn”.
 Journal of Aesthetics and Culture. vol. 12 (1).